How To Use Psychology in Marketing? Marketing Photography with Brendan Gallagher

-“I found it far more interest helping them to understand what gets the value back to them in terms of what they are paying me for, so they feel like ‘that was worth it’.
+“I found it far more interesting to help them understand what gets the value back to them in terms of what they are paying me for, so they feel like ‘that was worth it’.

 “I had this extra bit of value of making them understand how photography actually gels together.
 What you have sometimes with companies, they are working with different agencies…so there marketing is all over the place, there’s no central hub.

 “I was coming in and helping them understand where I fitted in and, more importantly, where everyone fitted in.
-We take things for granted when we are doing out job but sometimes there are a lot of holes that need filled, not a lot of clarity especially with the amount of marketing they need to do to be successful.
+We take things for granted when we are doing our job but sometimes there are a lot of holes that need filled.

 “How I learnt psychology and marketing?
 Because I needed to know what my customers were thinking, and I do love the sales process.
 A lot of companies are going online and they don’t understand what the buyers are doing.”